mykmelez/kvbench/README.md

 # Caveats

-A limitation of the approach is that the benchmarks rely on Rust wrappers (the [lmdb](https://github.com/danburkert/lmdb-rs) and [leveldb](https://crates.io/crates/leveldb) crates) rather than calling into the C/C++ storage engine libraries directly.
-Thus any overhead in the wrappers will be incorrectly identified as a cost of the underlying libraries.
+A limitation of the approach is that the benchmarks rely on Rust wrappers—the [lmdb](https://github.com/danburkert/lmdb-rs) and [leveldb](https://crates.io/crates/leveldb) crates—rather than calling into the C/C++ storage engine libraries directly, so overhead in the wrappers will incorrectly accrue to the underlying libraries.